Artboomy/patron_hamster/README.md

 # 🐹 PatronHamster

-This is a content extractor for Patreon and Pixiv Fanbox sites.
+This is a content extractor for Patreon, Pixiv Fanbox, Substack sites.

 It leverages [Playwright](https://playwright.dev/) to open Chrome instance and downloads posts, images and attachments automatically.

 ## 💯 Features

-* Supports Patreon and Pixiv Fanbox
+* Supported sites: Patreon, Pixiv Fanbox, Substack
 * Each post is downloaded as [markdown](https://en.wikipedia.org/wiki/Markdown) file + images + attachments
 * Even large attachments can be downloaded - up to 100s of MB
 * HTML preview gallery generation - to view in the browser
 * Local files cache for loading speed up - up to 95% hit rate
 * Processed URLs are recorded to avoid extra traffic
+* Substack only: epub generation

 ## ✍️ Prerequisites